heinermann/Valheim_mods/BetterCreative/README.md

 ## Config Options

+You can change the configuration options through the in-game menu.
 Note that a game restart may be required for some changes to take effect.

 ### Command States
 See [Console Commands](https://valheim.fandom.com/wiki/Console_Commands) for context.